FunnyPhantom/ultimate-motivation/README.md

 Say No More!

-NOW you can get ULTIMATELY Motivated by seeing how long you have LEFT!
+NOW you can get ULTIMATELY Motivated by seeing how much you have LEFT!

 Enter Your age. and you Life expectency.